-In 2021, Amarc work crews completed a comprehensive exploration program at JOY, which was designed to advance the PINE Deposit delineation and assess several of the defined important-scale mineral systems (Amarc release November 15, 2021).
+In 2021, Amarc work crews completed a comprehensive exploration program at JOY, which was designed to advance delineation of the PINE Deposit and assess several of the defined important-scale mineral systems (Amarc release November 15, 2021).
 This program included the drilling of 4,300 m (9 core holes) and the relogging of over 60 historical core drill holes mainly from the PINE porphyry Cu-Au deposit, along with 42 line-km of IP geophysical survey, 684 grid soil geochemical samples and 179 rock geochemical samples collected during geological traverses over a number of the target areas.

-During the 2022 field season, Amarc completed 15,427 m (37 core holes) of helicopter supported drilling with the goal of expanding the known mineralization at the PINE Deposit while commencing drill testing of a number of deposit scale Cu-Au targets clustered across the JOY District (Amarc releases October 11, 2022 and March 2, 2023).
-In addition, further ground survey work that included 56.3 line-km of IP geophysics and the collection of 2,648 soil and 313 surface rock samples for geochemical analyses, was undertaken.
-These survey results integrated with previously completed Amarc and historical survey data continued to discover and expand clusters of large sulphide-bearing hydrothermal systems delineating new targets for drill testing (Amarc release January 23, 2023).
+During the 2022 field season, Amarc completed 15,427 m (in 37 core holes) of helicopter supported drilling with the goal of expanding the known mineralization at the PINE Deposit and commenced drill testing of a number of deposit scale Cu-Au targets clustered across the JOY District (Amarc releases October 11, 2022 and March 2, 2023).
+Further ground survey work was also undertaken that included 56.3 line-km of IP geophysics and collection of 2,648 soil and 313 surface rock samples for geochemical analyses.
+The survey results, when integrated with previously completed Amarc and historical survey data, continued to discover and expand clusters of large sulphide-bearing hydrothermal systems, and delineated new targets for drill testing (Amarc release January 23, 2023).